 Then the little ones usually are eager to answer first and say: “A meteor!”

 So firstly, allow me to clarify, Ramon Crater is not an impact crater from a meteor, nor a volcanic crater formed by a volcanic eruption but the world’s largest Erosion Cirque.

 Simply said, the crater was created by the slow and gradual erosion of soft rock layers that were under harder layers of rock.
 The crater’s center used to be the head of a mountain, the crater’s lips are still facing the top of the mountain that no longer exists, and the mountain’s face has eroded slowly to become a crater.

 Which Conditions Do You Need to Form a Makhtesh?

 In general, the craters in the Negev are not simply created.
 We’ll need a combination of several conditions for an erosion crater to be formed: asymmetric anticline; layers of rock, that differ in degree of hardness: top layers of hard rock, such as chalk or dolomite, and below them soft rock layers like sandstone; the downcutting of a river removing the crater’s low-drift basin; and desert climate (Dryness that protects the crater walls from weathering).

 Please pay a visit to the Makhtesh Ramon Visitors Center (if you’re without an Israel private guide).
-It’s about an hour experience but very cool with some visuals about how the crater was formed.
-After getting some information go down to the crater, don’t see it from the top only.
+It’s about an hour of experience but very cool with some visuals about how the crater was formed.
+After getting some information, go down to the crater; don’t see it from the top only.

-The Crater contains a diversity of rocks including clay hills known for their colors and forms.
-The north-eastern edge of the makhtesh was once covered by spiral ammonite fossils: ranging from the size of snails to that of tractor wheels – these have been extracted so only smaller fossils can be found today.
+The Crater contains diverse rocks, including clay hills known for their colors and forms.
+The north-eastern edge of the Makhtesh was once covered by spiral ammonite fossils: ranging from the size of snails to that of tractor wheels – these have been extracted so only smaller fossils can be found today.